manvimadandotai/Computer_Vision_Roadmap/README.md

 10. Now run the cells one-by-one in the Object Detection jupyter notebook.
 11. You will see an output file being generated.
 Open the file and enjoy the video!

-# Requirements for Object Detection
+# Requirements for Real time Object Detection
 1. Download [Anaconda](https://anaconda.org)
 2. Download the [Installation](https://github.com/manvimadan12/Computer_Vision_Roadmap/tree/main/Face%20Recognition/Installations) files from the [Face Detection](https://github.com/manvimadan12/Computer_Vision_Roadmap/tree/main/Face%20Recognition) folder in the repository
 3. Mac and Linux users, fire up the terminal.
 Windows users can open Anaconda Prompt after downloading Anaconda